nerdishbynature/git2go-com/_posts/2016-03-12-Building-an-MVP.markdown

 ## This is not a Minimum Viable Pizza

 The fact that this is not a minimum viable pizza is disturbing enough.
 A minimum viable pizza would be a Pizza Margherita.
-It is essentially a Pizza but to proof your hypothesis you would still make the best fucking Pizza on the planet to make a demand for your product.
+It is essentially a Pizza but to proof your hypothesis you would still make the best Pizza on the planet to make a demand for your product.
 Your Pizza would focus on the few ingredients that go into a Pizza: Wheat, Water, Yeast, Olive Oil, Salt, Mozzarella and Tomato.
 The same is true when building an app or a website.
 You make sure the few features you pack into it are the best you can come up with.

 This shows early users that you are a good chef/maker and that you care about your users and products.
 The lack of ingredients or features becomes a second or third thought in your users mind.
 They will say: "This Pizza is awesome, I can't wait until you put some Mushroom and Olives on it."
 Instead of: "This Pizza clearly lacks some ingredients and I will not eat it."